AdobeDocs/app-builder/src/pages/overview/faq.md

 ## When is App Builder going to be publicly available?
 App Builder has been available since Dec.
 17th, 2021.

-## What is a “Developer Preview” release?
-By “previewing” the technology, customers and partners can try the functionality and give feedback to our product team to further shape our product.
-We are constantly working on extending the capabilities and feature set of App Builder

-Some of the stack behind App Builder is production ready and customers have been using it in production for some time: Adobe I/O Runtime, I/O Events, Adobe solution APIs, and Adobe authorization and authentication.

 ## What is the support for App Builder?
 For developer support type of requests, we encourage developers to use our [forum](https://experienceleaguecommunities.adobe.com/t5/project-firefly/ct-p/project-firefly).
 In addition, feature requests or bugs can be submitted on our public repositories – [CLI repo](https://github.com/adobe/aio-cli) and [SDK repo]( https://github.com/adobe/aio-sdk).
 Enterprise Customer support is not available during the “Developer Preview” phase.